Mick Kubarkku

-Mick Kubarkku was regarded as a prominent Aboriginal Australian artist most associated with Kuninjku modernism.
+Mick Kubarkku (c.
+1922 – 2008) (also spelled Gubarrgu) was regarded as a prominent Aboriginal Australian artist most associated with Kuninjku modernism.

 Biography

 Mick Kubarkku was born near the Mann and Liverpool River Districts about 50 kilometers south of Maningrida in c.
 1922.
 He grew up in the absence of European influence in the rock-shelters in the Mann River District.
 His secluded upbringing led him to be one of the few remaining people to have recollections of painting methods for traditional rock art paintings done by elder clan members.
-Mick Kubarkku died May 16, 2008.
+Mick Kubarkku died 16 May 2008.